What are push notifications?

 This is the percentage of people that download your app and opt-in to receive mobile push notifications.

 4. Mobile Engagement Rates

 Then, evaluate actions taken; the engagement that’s related to your notifications and try to identify a fixed window of time after the mobile push notification is sent.

 Mobile Engagement is measured as the average number of sessionsÂ push recipients completed within the first week of receiving the push notification.

 A recent study shows that 7-day engagement across all apps has seen a 30% lift since January 2017, is currently peaking at 3.75 sessions and shows no signs of slowing down.

 Visibly, mobile marketers are learning more advanced ways to engage customers with mobile push campaigns.

 Mobile push notifications give you the unique opportunity of being closer to your customers than any other channel.
 They are great for announcing major product updates and sending promotions as you can deep link directly to that feature or landing page.
 They’re also excellent for re-engaging inactive users and pulling them back to your mobile app.
-Sending mobile push notifications based on actions they’ve taken inside your app can have a significant impact on customer retention.
+Sending mobile push messages based on actions users take inside your app can help increase engagement and retention.